anvk/babel-npm-module-example/README.md

 ## Important!

 I commented out `dist/` and `test-dist` folders in my ignore file on purpose to demonstrate how built files will look like.
-In a real project, most likely, you do not want to push `dist/` folder to your repo.
+In a real project, most likely, you do not want to push those `dist folders` to your repo.
 If you do, you will constantly see changes in dist folders during your merges/code reviews which can be very annoying.

 ## License